mkstp/tukey/index.md

 | 'write' | left hand stack + offset on 'wr' using the left r |
 | 'write' alt* | right hand stack  on 'ri' (harder)|

-These kind of moves are more difficult on an ortholinear layout, and are inconsistently accessible using conventional assymetric staggering.
-I argue that through strategic letter placement and stagger, Tukey affords a range of touch type deviations that keep your wrists at a confortable angle and not bent inwards.
-Using this layout, there are no bigrams that appear with any frequency in modern english which necessitate same finger up/down motion which would bend your wrists in the wrong direction.
+These kind of moves are more difficult on an ortholinear layout, and are inconsistently accessible using assymetric or 'A' staggering.
+I argue that through strategic letter placement and stagger, Tukey affords a range of touch type deviations that keep your wrists at a comfortable angle and not bent inwards.
+Using touch type deviations, there are no bigrams that appear with any frequency in modern english which necessitate same finger up/down motion which would bend your wrists in the wrong direction.
 All other bigrams and most common trigrams are typed using alternating fingers or same hand rolls, which are easy to execute in any stagger arrangement.

 ### Inward Finger Rolls